How to flyer at Edinburgh Fringe

 Edinburgh Fringe is (or used to be) the place you came with Work In Progress shows, because there's no better time to workshop new material and experiment with your style and technique than when you have a show every day.
 Take the same approach to flyering.
 Play around with pitches, locations, vocal tones.
 Maybe you work best having fewer, higher-quality interactions walking around outdoor seating and engaging people who are sat drinking?
 Maybe you could flyer near a venue with a similar show?

-The tiniest changes can make a big difference: I saw an uptick in the number of positive responses when I switched from saying “Improv sitcom — the award-winning comedy show” to “The improv sitcom — award-winning comedy show” — not something I'd have thought of planning the pitch in advance, but a valuable discovery.
+The tiniest changes can make a big difference: I saw an uptick in the number of positive responses when I moved a single word: “Improv sitcom — the award-winning comedy show” to “The improv sitcom — award-winning comedy show” — not something I'd have thought of planning the pitch in advance, but a valuable discovery.
 On day one of the Fringe, I started with “Award-winning comedy show — the improv sitcom!” — same words in a different order — and got a way worse reception.
 Why?
 Leading with a promise of quality means nothing if you don't care about the thing you're hearing about, and people are bombarded with promises of five-star, sell-out, award-winning shows — I needed to differentiate us from the crowd first.

 Keep an eye out for patterns.
 You might observe, for instance, that people moving in one direction are interested in flyers, while others aren't.
 In that case, face that direction for a bit!
 Develop and then test your theories.
 Doing so might improve your results, or it might not, but keeping things fresh for your own benefit will also help you to keep going as the festival goes on.